 Tobacco smoke, even if you are a passive smoker, is irritating and worsens the symptoms of dry eye.
 Smoking also increases the risk of serious vision loss in people with existing and underlying eye conditions.

-Moreover, if women smoke during pregnancy, they are more likely to give birth prematurely, putting their babies at higher risk of a potentially blinding disease called retinopathy of prematurity.
+Moreover, if women smoke during pregnancy, they are more likely to give birth prematurely.
+Putting their babies at higher risk of a potentially blinding disease called retinopathy of prematurity.

 In addition to these direct effects on the eyes, smoking can also increase the risk of other health problems, such as high blood pressure and diabetes, which can also impact your eyesight and cause smoking eye damage.
-High blood pressure can damage the blood vessels in the eyes, leading to serious conditions such as diabetic retinopathy and glaucoma.

 Less-known facts about tobacco smoking and its effect on eye health